 You'll develop employability skills while you study

 Personal skills development (like project management or emotional intelligence) and work experience (like placements or project briefs from industry) are built into your course.
 Outside the classroom, you can boost your experience through volunteering, mentoring, entrepreneurship, sport and societies.
 We’ll help you to get as much as you can out of your time here, so that you can go on to find, or to create, work that excites and rewards you.
-We're in the top 50 in the UK for graduate outcomes in the Complete University Guide 2022 league table.
+We're in the top 50 in England for graduate outcomes in the Complete University Guide 2024 league table.

 Employability to me means have I got the skills, knowledge and ability to go and do whatever I choose in the future?
 I feel like I could walk into any job, disregard teaching completely, and know that I’ve worked on things like being organised, time-keeping, working to deadlines, which are all essential employability skills.